 Iraqi city of Kirkuk rocked by 6 blasts; at least 4 killed

-BAGHDAD (AP) — Iraqi security officials say a series of explosions in the northern city of Kirkuk has killed at least four people and wounded 23.
+BAGHDAD (AP) — A series of explosions shook the center of the northern city of Kirkuk Thursday, killing at least four people and wounding 23, Iraqi security officials said.

-The officials said the six blasts went off in quick succession Thursday night after iftar, the meal that breaks daylong fasting during the Muslim holy month of Ramadan.
-They struck center of the city when streets are typically crowded.
+The six blasts went off in quick succession after iftar, the meal that breaks daylong fasting during the Muslim holy month of Ramadan, when streets are typically crowded with shoppers and people out having dinner.
+They struck in the center of the city in a commercial area that has several malls, cafes and restaurants, sending people fleeing in panic.

 The nature of the blasts was not immediately clear, but the officials said they appeared to be improvised explosive devices.
 The officials spoke on condition of anonymity in line with regulations.